vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/02_sAraniShkarShAdhikAraH.md

 <details><summary>English</summary>

-the carama śloka , which says (in its first half) “having given up all rites and activities as means of attaining mokṣa , surrender thyself to me", establishes that the adoption of the single means taught in it, viz, self-surrender (or s'aranagati) would secure the benefits of all other means prescribed elsewhere;
+the carama śloka , which says (in its first half) “having given up all rites and activities as means of attaining mokṣa , surrender thyself to me", establishes that the adoption of the single means taught in it, viz, self-surrender (or śaranagati) would secure the benefits of all other means prescribed elsewhere;
 </details>

 <details><summary>मूलम्</summary>